c5huracan/a1-agent-exploration/README.md

 > **Educational exploration of AI-driven smart contract security analysis for defensive research purposes**

-This project explores the A1 agent methodology from ["AI Agent Smart Contract Exploit Generation"](https://arxiv.org/html/2507.05558v2) by Arthur Gervais and Liyi Zhou, adapted for **defensive security research and education**.
+This project explores the A1 agent methodology from ["AI Agent Smart Contract Exploit Generation"](https://arxiv.org/html/2507.05558v2) by Arthur Gervais and Liyi Zhou (2024), adapted for **defensive security research and education**.

 ## 🛡️ Defensive Security Focus